neoforged/websites/content/news/enhanced-ao.md

 |:--:|:--:|
 | *Using the vanilla lighting pipeline.
 The seams below the sculk sensor are due to sampling the center light outside for some reason.
 The seams on the stone blocks are due to the mixing formula (see above).* | *Using the enhanced lighting pipeline, which fixes both issues.* |

-The enhanced lighting pipeline does sample the center light level differently than the edges and corners, so it does not have this problem.
+The enhanced lighting pipeline does not sample the center light level differently than the edges and corners, so it does not have this problem.

 ### Partial faces
 Partial faces are quads that are axis-aligned, but that are smaller than a full block face.
 To compute smooth lighting for partial faces, we first compute the corresponding full or inside face, then we perform interpolation based on the positions of the vertices of the partial face.